Operations and Services

 Bi-County inspects 5% of all incoming loads and will inspect all suspicious loads as deemed necessary by Bi-County staff.

-Bi-County personnel construct their lining systems with an in house crew.
+Bi-County personnel constructs their lining systems with an in-house crew.
 This keeps the costs well below the average of about $350,000.00 per acre.

 All waste going into the Bi-County Landfill is weighed via a computerized digital scale.
 Information on the waste hauler; which county it comes from; and how much waste was received, is kept on file with Bi-County.

 All waste is covered daily with six inches of soil.
 All vertical faces of waste are covered within thirty (30) days.
 All special wastes are covered with waste or soil as required by regulations.
 After the bales of waste reach the permitted final grade; it is covered with re-compacted soil, a plastic liner, and topsoil.

 Wastes accepted include household waste, yard waste, construction/demolition debris, domestic sewage sludge, uncontaminated packaging material, asbestos, tires that are off of the rims, and non-hazardous special waste (by approval only.)
 Alkaline batteries can be placed in the garbage.
 Rechargeable batteries are collected at the landfill for proper disposal.

 Bi-County offers free waste audits to businesses and industries.
 Also, free solid waste and recycling education programs are offered to the public.